 With vehicle tracking software like Fleet Geo, employers will be able to locate company cars in real-time and will be notified of potential theft attempts.
 These features are especially beneficial for employees who must drive between work sites or to meetings in unfamiliar places.

 Employers can also use the Driving Style Analysis feature to check employees’ driving behaviour.
 This includes speeding, acceleration, phone usage and more.
 With this information, employers can correct poor driving behaviour that drives up fuel costs and increases the wear and tear on the company car.

 Using vehicle tracking software to track company cars provides an additional layer of security.

-However, it’s important to note that by law you may only track company cars if drivers are able to turn off the GPS tracker after working hours.
+However, it’s important to note that by law you may only track company cars if commercial drivers are able to turn off the GPS tracker after working hours.
 Fleet Geo has its own Privacy Mode, which drivers can easily turn on when driving their company cars for personal trips.

 Is a Company Car Scheme Right For You?